 To hear more about the Guides perspective on rest, check out the podcast episode “The Sirians and Rest,” here.

-If you would like a private session with me to sort through a dream, click here.
+If you would like a private session with me to make a plan of action based on your dreams, click here.